yohannes2025/project3/README.md

 ## Introduction

-Players take turns guessing coordinates on the grid, attempting to hit and sink the opponent's ships.
+The Player take turns guessing coordinates on the grid, attempting to hit and sink the opponent's ships.
 A hit is marked on the board, and the player continues targeting until all parts of a ship are hit, sinking it.
 The first player to sink all of their opponent's ships wins the game.

 ## Project